What to EAT in KOREA: Our TOP 5 MEALS

 There are lots of regional varieties with different toppings of seafood or meat, and it's easy to find a vegetarian option.
 We had the opportunity to try bibimpab in its birthplace, Jeonju, which is traditionally served with seasoned raw beef and a raw egg yolk in a brass bowl.
 It was our first time trying this variation of bibimpab and it was delish!

 In Korea, meals always come with at least a couple of complimentary side dishes, or banchan 반찬 ...something you take for granted after traveling to other countries where side dishes cost extra.
 What we also found, as we traveled with kids, was how generous and kind Koreans were at the restaurants.
-So many times we were given extra food for free for the kids to eat or try, like rice, yogurt drinks, veggies, a little dessert, etc.
+So many times we were given extra free food for the kids to eat or try, like rice, yogurt drinks, veggies, dessert, etc.

 2) GUKBAP 국밥